 - 82% of mobile gamers prefer free gaming apps with ads to paid apps without them.

-1. By the end of 2021, there will be 6.37 billion smartphone subscriptions in the world.
+1. In 2022, there will be approximately 6.65 billion smartphone subscriptions in the world.

 Smartphone subscriptions don’t necessarily translate to smartphone users, as many people have several accounts.
 Still, the number is growing by several hundred million each year.
-By 2024, smartphone usage statistics show subscriptions are expected to surpass 7 billion users.
+By 2026, smartphone usage statistics show subscriptions are expected to surpass 7.5 billion.

 2. Industry experts predict 2.8 billion 5G subscriptions in 2025.